 The District has entered into contractual agreements for the various capital projects currently under construction.
-The remaining commitments on these contracts are approximately \$203,226 at September 30, 2013.
+The remaining commitments on these contracts are approximately \$335,836 and \$203,226 at September 30, 2014 and 2013, respectively.

-As of September 30, 2013, the District did not have any pending litigation or potential non-disclosed liabilities that management believes would have a material effect on the financial statements.
+As of September 30, 2014, the District did not have any pending litigation or potential non-disclosed liabilities that management believes would have a material effect on the financial statements.